 Switzerland: inclusive cooking events

 Cuisine sans frontières uses cooking to improve the quality of life and promote social interaction in areas of tension.
-In Zurich, they organise monthly cooking events with asylum seekers and locals, preparing meals together, to foster community in a diverse group.
+In Zurich, monthly cooking events bring together asylum seekers and local residents to prepare meals collectively and foster a sense of community.

 Fostering positive connections between diverse groups